MineMonitor/.github/profile/README.md

-# PluginCraft Solutions
+# MineMonitor

-Welcome to PluginCraft Solutions, a collective of developers dedicated to simplifying Minecraft and Spigot plugin development.
+Welcome to MineMonitor, a collective of developers dedicated to simplifying Minecraft and Spigot plugin development.
 Our mission is to provide tools and resources that empower developers to create high-quality plugins more efficiently.

 ## Projects